ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Largely rewrite the first paragraphs in section 1, the introduction
 - Mention $$Claims-Set-Claims in prose and require future claims be in CDDL
 - Add Carl Wallace as an author

+## From draft-ietf-rats-eat-15
+- Repair all too-long lines
+- Remove tabs from examples

 --- contributor